 Do not enter the tank.
 The tank is a confined space not meant to be entered.

-- 1. Lower the tank access ladder. - Remove the hair pin and storage pin to lower the ladder.
+- 1. Lower the tank access ladder.

+- Remove the hair pin and storage pin (1).

+- Lower the 2 sections of the ladder.

 Lower the Access Ladder